When decorating for parties, I love searching the dollar store for ideas, decorations, and inspiration.

-Making pom-poms from scratch, you'll save money, time, and you have a wider range of options.
+If you’ve been wondering how to make tissue pom poms from scratch, now you know how easy it is.
+You’ll save money, time, and you have a wider range of options.
 You can use more colors (or designs) than the stores offer.
-You can also get creative with the edges - making scalloped edges or pointy edges.
+You can also get creative with the edges – making scalloped edges or pointy edges.

 There are so many different options for party planning with tissue pom pom decorations.